Frequently asked questions.

 What is unique about your promotional strategy?

-We are constantly exploring new distribution and promotional avenues.
-We launched our own web site at www.cookingwithfire.com in April of 1996 and have several thousand visitors to the site every month.
+I am constantly exploring any new distribution and promotional avenues.
+We had our own web site at www.cookingwithfire.com since April of 1996 and still, after all these years, have several thousand visitors to the site every month.

-You can now also order the perfect music to complement the food presented in our cookbooks.
-Oscar Lopez’s full-length Latin guitar CD HEAT.
-HEAT is presented, upon request through our web site, in a special adhesive pack that is affixed to the inside back cover of Light the Fire or The Fire ‘n’ Ice Cookbook.
-This combination is perfect for anyone wanting to ignite some fire, HEAT and passion in their lives!
+Many years ago I struck a deal with Narada Records (a Virgin Record subsidiary) to have the perfect music to complement the food presented in my cookbooks: Oscar Lopez’s full-length Latin guitar CD entitled HEAT.
+HEAT was presented, upon request through our web site, in a special adhesive pack that was affixed to the inside back cover of Light the Fire.
+This combination was perfect for anyone wanting to ignite some fire, HEAT and passion in their lives!

-In addition to our presence on the internet through several sites and venues, we’ve been extremely proactive in exposing our books to the media.
-Our books have had great exposure with over 400 reviews in magazines and newspapers throughout the world (Modern Maturity, The International Cookbook Revue, Japan Times, etc.).
+In addition to our presence on the internet through several sites and venues, I’ve been extremely proactive in exposing my books to the media.
+My books have had great exposure with over 400 reviews in magazines and newspapers throughout the world (Modern Maturity, The International Cookbook Revue, Japan Times, etc.).
 I’ve done over 100 radio interviews all over North America and appeared on over 50 television shows (Fit TV in Los Angeles, Gabereau in Vancouver and Crook & Chase in South Carolina, for example).
-We attribute our successful promotional exposure to our publicist, Debbie Black, who does a brilliant job of constant promotion for our company, our books and our product line.
+I attribute our successful promotional exposure to my publicist and dear friend, Debbie Black, who did a brilliant job of constant promotion for the company, my books and my product line.

 I take every opportunity to interact with other people in the publishing industry.
-We are constantly learning about this business through books and education (I’ve attended a Special Market Sales seminar that was held in Chicago, Illinois, Media Training in Los Angeles and the International Association of Culinary Professionals conference in Phoenix in 1999, for example).
+I am constantly learning about this business through books and education (I attended a Special Market Sales seminar that was held in Chicago, Illinois, Media Training in Los Angeles and the International Association of Culinary Professionals conference in Phoenix, for example).

-I made three annual pilgrimages to the National Fiery Food Show in Albuquerque, New Mexico and I attended the Northwest Fiery Food Show several years ago in Pasco, Washington and in October of 1999, I was in Tampa, Florida where I appeared as a guest chef at the Florida Fiery Foods Show, where we’ve made many friends and invaluable “fiery food” contacts.
-I’ve appeared at over 100 promotion venues that include book signings (most recently at the El Tovar Hotel on the south rim of the Grand Canyon), personal appearances (guest chef appearances at the Calgary Exhibition and Stampede and the Florida Fiery Foods Show in Tampa) and our books have been displayed at trade shows around the world.
+I made three annual pilgrimages to the National Fiery Food Show in Albuquerque, New Mexico and I attended the Northwest Fiery Food Show many years ago in Pasco, Washington and in Tampa, Florida where I appeared as a guest chef at the Florida Fiery Foods Show, where I made many friends and invaluable “fiery food” contacts.
+I’ve appeared at over 100 promotion venues that include book signings (the El Tovar Hotel on the south rim of the Grand Canyon, for example), personal appearances (guest chef appearances at the Calgary Exhibition and Stampede and the Florida Fiery Foods Show in Tampa) and my books have been displayed at trade shows around the world.

-In summary, we take a very proactive part in the success of our company through an extremely aggressive and never-ending promotional campaign.
+In summary, I am very proactive in the success of my company through an extremely aggressive and never-ending promotional campaign – even after all these years!

 Is there another book in the works?

-I’m taking a bit of a hiatus right now, but who knows what may happen in the near future!
+I’m taking a bit of a hiatus right now, but who knows what may happen in the future!
+Never say never, but I’m going to focus on my food and travel blog for a while and see from there.